SiraYsia/ClipArch/README.md

 ## Instructions

 As you copy text, it will be appended to your history list.
 If you wish to clear your copied text history, click on the "Clear History" button provided in the popup.

-Enjoy using CopyCache to manage your clipboard history and easily access previously copied text items.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.